YongoDavid/Demo-2024/README.md

 i dont know what to do again

-since mysql database has decided to stress me for three days now , i took a break from it today
+since mysql database has decided to stress me for three days now , i took a break from it today went back to polish on responsive designs and better my skills on media queries